 This movement isn’t about natural birth vs. medicated birth.
 It’s not about hospital birth vs. homebirth or birth center birth.

 It’s about women being capable of making safer, more informed decisions about their care and that of their babies, when they are given full and accurate information about their care options, including the potential harms, benefits, and alternatives.
 It’s about respect for women and their decisions in childbirth, including how, where, and with whom they give birth; and the right to be treated with dignity and compassion.

 Come Stand with Us!

-We encourage men, women, and children to come stand in support of evidence-based maternity care and that women have the legal authority and autonomy over what is done to her body and her baby around childbirth.
+We encourage men, women, and children to come stand in support of evidence-based maternity care and the right of women to make their own informed decisions about how to give birth.
 Find a location near you.

 Become a Sponsor!

 We have tailored our sponsorship packages to appeal to local and national business and organizations–helping your company raise brand awareness and increase exposure of your products and/or services among a growing and targeted audience of parents, parents-to-be, and birth-related professionals.

 Become a rally coordinator.
 We are making it as easy as we can.
 As a coordinator, you will receive your very own “Action Pack,” as well as video trainings, 24/7 support from experienced coordinators and the IB rally team, marketing and media materials, and a Coordinator Handbook with step-by-step instructions for hosting an amazing event.

 We are rallying to bring awareness to a problem and a solution.
 So many people are unaware of just how much room for improvement there is in our maternity care system: of how much of a gap there is between “routine” or typical care and care that is based on scientific evidence and known best practices.
 So many women are unaware that respect and compassion in childbirth aren’t just luxuries; they’re a human right.